shantanuprasadbtech/Java-Assignment-5/README.md

 This method is abstract and does not have an implementation in the Shape class.
 It is implemented in the derived classes to calculate the perimeter of the specific shape.

+Volume Interface:

+The interface with a method for calculating volume of a shape.

 Square Class:

 This class is derived from the Shape class and represents a square shape.
 It has the following methods: